TargetProcess/taucharts-docs/advanced/coordinates.md

 * Cylindrical
 * Local / Global Maps
 * 3D
-* etc.

-For now TauCharts supports Cartesian coordinates only - the most popular coordinate system.
+For now TauCharts supports Cartesian coordinates only &mdash; the most popular coordinate system.

 In TauCharts cartesian coordinates are specified using *COORDS.RECT* type: